 Knowledge Level: Beginner

 If you have been focusing on a target event, you want to put in the best performance you possibly can on the big day.
-Although unavoidable bad luck can befall us all, if you adopt the British Cycling and Team Sky approach of “controlling the controllables” you can certainly significantly improve your chances of not just finishing but finishing to the best of your ability.
+Although unavoidable bad luck can befall us all, if you adopt the British Cycling approach of “controlling the controllables” you can certainly significantly improve your chances of not just finishing but finishing to the best of your ability.
 Guard yourself against disappointment or a ride in the broom wagon by avoiding these top ten common mistakes.

 Unrealistic or poor pacing

-Your training will have taught you the pace and intensity that you’re able to sustain on the bike.
+Your training will have taught you the pace and intensity that you are able to sustain on the bike.
 Heart rate and power provide an objective and reliable measure of intensity and either or a combination of both should be used to pace your sportive.
 Don’t expect a miracle event day boost and, right from the start of the ride, stick to the heart rate or power zones you established in training.

 As with pacing, your fuelling strategy for pre, during and after long rides is something that you should have practiced, refined and nailed down in training.

 Keeping well hydratedis not just essential on hot rides but also on the coldest winter day.
 Again, training is the time to determine your hydration needs and to experiment with which drink mixes and concentrations work best for you.
-Event day is not the time to try new products so, consider making up measured doses that you can simply add to the water supplied at feed stations.
+Event day is not the time to try new products so, consider making up measured doses that you can simply add to the water supplied at feed stations

-If you’ve trained really hard for a specific event, you don’t want your bike to let you down on the big day.
-If you’re mechanically gifted, give it a complete overhaul in the lead up to the event or, if you’re not confident in your own skills, book it in with your local bike shop a couple of weeks before the sportive.
-Don’t leave it until the last minute as they may need to order in some parts and any new cables will also need some time to bed in.
-Give it a thorough clean before you travel to the event, check all bolts are properly tightened, ideally with a torque wrench if you have a carbon frame or components, and that chain, cables and pivots are properly lubricated.
+If you have trained really hard for a specific event, you don’t want your bike to let you down on the big day.
+If you are mechanically gifted, give it a complete overhaul in the lead up to the event or, if you are not confident in your own skills, book it in with your local bike shop a couple of weeks before the sportive.
+Work through this checklists of the basics you should carry on every ride and ensure you know how to use them

 Unwise clothing choices

-Some crashes simply can’t be avoided but you can certainly lower your risk by riding appropriately to the conditions, ensuring your bike is well maintained and set-up correctly and by possessing good bike handling and group riding skills.
+Some crashes simply can’t be avoided but you can certainly lower your risk by riding appropriately to the conditions, ensuring your bike is well maintained and set-up correctly and by possessing good bike handling and group riding skills

-Not making the start line
+Not making the start